Vision, psychophysics, face perception, crowding

 The visual system has an extraordinary capacity to engage processing suited to the environment and task at hand.
 I am generally interested in how this feat is accomplished.
 What processing strategies are deployed?
 How and when does the visual system switch between these strategies?
 To what extent is this behaviour optimal given the natural statistics of the environment and the inherent limitations of the visual system?
 My research explores these questions using a combination of psychophysics, cognitive neuroscience, and computational modelling.
 See my Curriculum Vitae or Google Scholar for more details.

-Both during my PhD and in collaboration with Ali Hashemi, I have explored how the visual system learns to optimize its processing.
+For several years, I have been exploring how the visual system learns to optimize its processing.
 In most situations, this is a simple matter of applying previously learned strategies to a new context.
 For example, I have shown that training with inverted faces increases selective processing of horizontal structure from these stimuli.
 However, faces are a highly familiar stimulus category, and more interesting is how the visual system treats novel input.
 We have explored this question using low-pass filtered textures with differentially diagnostic orientation structure.
 Observers have remarkable difficulty isolating the diagnostic orientation band in such stimuli, and we are examining the conditions under which this difficulty can be overcome, with implications for how the visual system generally filters through the flood of visual information received in every moment.

 TEACHING AND LEARNING